msaindane/oss2018-workspace/recruiting appsec talent/recruiting-appsec-talent.md

 ---

 ## How to hire AppSec candidates? - Recruiting Guidance
+* Create a job description
+* Review resumes
+    * What show we look for when reviewing Resumes?
+    * Qualification / Certifications?
 * Train your interviewers
     * Interview for success - do not make it tough for the candidate.
 Don’t let candidates believe they are failing
     * Draft a checklist for interviewers
-* Review resumes
-    * What show we look for when reviewing Resumes?
-    * Qualification / Certifications?
 * Use structured interviewing
     * Develop pre-made high-quality questions on various security topics, with sample answers and bonus answers, etc.
     * Recording comprehensive feedback of candidate answers
     * Scoring with standardized rubrics
     * Providing interviewer training and calibration
-* Create a job description
+* Develop Practical Test Modules
+    * build vulnerable applications or sample vulns
+    * vulnerable pieces of code - possibly from security bugs you have come across apps in your organisation
+    * test candidates on their capabilities to exploit vuln apps
+    * test candidates on their capabilities to fix insecure code

 See Google re:Work in the references below.

----

-# Trigger Questions
-* What can be done to improve the talent pool?
-* What should the career path be for developers who want to move into security?
-* How can hiring managers efficiently judge a candidate’s abilities and potential?
-* What are common career paths into AppSec and InfoSec?
-How can newbies break into the field, and how can senior practitioners advance?
-* What do people in an AppSec role do in their day to day job roles?